-From Entrepreneur to Executive- How does the hirer get hired?
+From Entrepreneurs to Executives- How do the hirers get hired?

 For many entrepreneurs, the decision to transition from employee to boss/business owner was simple.
-During the years spent working for someone else, many executives discovered ways they could “do it better” if only they were the ones in charge.
-Many professionals are willing to take the risk and leave the comfort and security of working for someone else to strike out on their own.
+During the years spent working for someone else, many executives discovered ways they could “do it better,” if only they were the ones in charge.
+They are willing to take the risk and leave the comfort and security of working for someone else to strike out on their own.

-For some, though, the freedom to make decisions and implement ideas is liberating, yet the everyday tasks associated with running a business, from payroll to facilities, often casts a shadow over the entrepreneurial spirit that drove them to strike out on their own in the first place.
-Many leaders find themselves spending little to no time doing what they enjoy most- developing and implementing innovative ideas.
+For some, though, the freedom to make decisions and implement ideas is liberating.
+But it’s the everyday tasks associated with running a business, from payroll to facilities, often casts a shadow over the entrepreneurial spirit that drove them to strike out on their own in the first place.
+Business owners find themselves spending little to no time doing what they enjoy most- developing and implementing innovative ideas.
 In some cases, the benefits of running a business outweigh the frustrations, allowing the entrepreneur to spend many years running her business with full engagement.
 For others, the negatives slowly but surely dilute the owner’s engagement, eventually leading to a sale.
 In either case, many entrepreneurs eventually find themselves facing a second transition, after selling their business: from entrepreneur back to executive.

 5 Tips for Entrepreneurs transitioning back to an Executive Role